cometbft/cometbft/docs/references/config/config.toml.md

 The [rpc.tls_key_file](#rpctls_key_file) property also has to be set with the matching private key.

-If this property is not set, the HTTP server launches.
+If this property is not set, the HTTP protocol will be used by the default server

 ### rpc.tls_key_file
 TLS private key file path for HTTPS server use.